microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Confirm-EntraBetaDomain.md

 This example verifies a domain and updates its status to `verified`.

-### Example 2: Confirm the domain with a cross cloud verification code
+### Example 2: External admin takeover of a domain

 ```powershell
 Connect-Entra -Scopes 'Domain.ReadWrite.All'
 Confirm-EntraBetaDomain -DomainName Contoso.com -ForceTakeover $True
 ```

-This example demonstrates the confirmation of a domain when an external administrator needs to take over an unmanaged domain.
+This example illustrates how to confirm a domain when an external administrator needs to assume control of an unmanaged domain.

-- `DomainName` Specifies the fully qualified domain name to retrieve.
+- `DomainName` specifies the fully qualified domain name to retrieve.
-- `ForceTakeover` Specifies whether to forcibly take control of an unmanaged domain associated with a tenant.
+- `ForceTakeover` specifies whether to forcibly take control of an unmanaged domain associated with a tenant.

 ## Parameters